boozallen/jenkins-templating-engine/docs/concepts/framework-overview/bottom-up.md

 The entire philosophy behind the Jenkins Template Engine stems from the concept of common workflows with interchangeable tools.

-What if it was possible to translate the three separate pipelines above into the following pipeline template:
+What if it was possible to translate the three separate pipelines above into the following Pipeline Template:

 ```groovy
 // file: Jenkinsfile